Al Mazrouah

 Al Mazrouah (اَلْمَزْرُوعَة) is a village in the municipality of Umm Salal in Qatar.
-It is located south of Umm Salal Ali and west of Bu Fasseela.
+It is located south of the town of Umm Salal Ali and west of Bu Fasseela, another village in the same municipality.

 Etymology

-The word 'mazrouah' is Arabic for "the cultivated".
+The word mazrouah is Arabic for "the cultivated".
 Being located next to a large rawda (depression), rainwater would gather here, and as a result various shrubs and trees grew here, hence giving the impression that it is cultivated.
 In the past, inhabitants constructed wells in the village from whence they obtained drinking water and a source of irrigation for their crops.
 Nearby villages would also obtain water from these wells.

 History

 J.G.
 Lorimer mentioned Al Mazrouah in 1908 in his Gazetteer of the Persian Gulf, stating that it lies "14 miles north-west of Dohah and 10 from the east coast".
 He also noted that "there is a masonry well, 7 fathoms deep, which yields good water.
 There are trees, but cultivation is wanting, notwithstanding the name".